We've added new tests for swine diseases -- see our menu for a complete listing.

 Depner, K., Hoffmann, B. and Beer, M. (2007) Evaluation of real-time RT-PCR assay for the routine intra vitam diagnosis of classical swine fever.
 Vet Microbiol.
 121:338-43.

-Specimen requirements: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.5 ml feces, or 0.5 ml urine, or 0.5 ml tissue, or rectal swab, or nasal swab, shipped overnight at room temperature.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml feces or urine, or 0.2 ml fresh or frozen tissue, or rectal swab, or nasal swab.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.